KendrickOrg/kendrick/src/Kendrick.package/KEDiagramBuilder.class/README.md

-A KEDiagramBuilder is the visualisation class of the system..
+A KEDiagramBuilder is the visualisation of the results of the simulation of a Kendrick model.
+Usually, several KETimeSeries are visualized in the same graph.

 Instance Variables
-	data:		<Collection>
 	legends:		<OrderedCollection>
 	xLabel:		<String>
 	yLabel:		<String>
+	legendTitle: 	<String>

 data
-	- xxxxx
+	- collection of Time Series

 legends
-	- xxxxx
+	- collection of labels of each time series

 xLabel
-	- xxxxx
+	- Name given to the x axis

 yLabel
-	- xxxxx
+	- Name given to the y axis

+legendTitle
+	- Title of the legend